isomerpages/moe-jpjc/_mathematics-and-sciences/Mathematics/Syllabus & Assessment.md

 ---
 <div align="justify">

-<p>Please note that the following syllabus and schemes of examination papers are for A Level examination in 2024.</p> &nbsp;
+<p>Please note that the following syllabus and schemes of examination papers are for A Level examination in 2024.</p>
 <p>The revised syllabus and scheme of examination papers for A Level examination in 2025 will be available at a later date on the SEAB website <a href="https://www.seab.gov.sg/home/examinations/gce-a-level">here</a>.</p>